nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 1b1.
 User **finds person by tag (UC10)**.
     * Use case resumes from step 2.<br>&nbsp;

 * 2a.
-ContaX has no persons to list.
+ContaX has no persons to list.<br>&nbsp;
   * Use case ends.<br>&nbsp;

 * 4a.
 ContaX detects that a required person attribute was not supplied.
     * 4a1.
-ContaX shows an error message indicating that there is a missing required attribute.
+ContaX shows an error message indicating that there is a missing required attribute.<br>&nbsp;
     * Use case ends.<br>&nbsp;

 * 4b.
 ContaX detects that a supplied attribute has an invalid value
     * 4b1.
 ContaX shows an error message indicating that the supplied parameter is invalid.
     * 4b2.
-ContaX shows the expected allowed values.
+ContaX shows the expected allowed values.<br>&nbsp;
     * Use case ends.<br>&nbsp;

 * 5a.
 ContaX cannot find the requested person to edit.
     * 5a1.
-ContaX shows an error message indicating that no such person exists.
+ContaX shows an error message indicating that no such person exists.<br>&nbsp;
     * Use case ends.<br>&nbsp;

 * 5b.
 ContaX detects that a person with the same name already exists.
     * 5b1.
-ContaX shows an error message indicating that the person already exists.
+ContaX shows an error message indicating that the person already exists.<br>&nbsp;
     * Use case ends.<br>&nbsp;

 **UC5: Find Persons**